-$\mathcal{G}$ For more information about editing the result set, see "Editing table values in Interactive SQL" on page 84.
+For more information about editing the result set, see "Editing table values in Interactive SQL" on page 76.

 The Messages tab displays messages from the database server about the SQL statements that you execute in Interactive SQL.
-You can specify options for this tab in the Messages tab of the Options dialog.

 The Plan tab and the UltraLite Plan tab in the Results pane display the query optimizer's execution plan for a SQL statement.

-You can specify options for these tabs on the Plan tab of the Options dialog.
+You can set options for the tabs and panes in the main Interactive SQL window from the Options dialog found in the Tools menu.